Panasonic sees flat profits amid price rises, shortages - NewsBreak

 Panasonic sees flat profits amid price rises, shortages

-TOKYO, May 11 (Reuters) - Panasonic Corp (6752.T)on Wednesday forecast flat operating profits this business year as component shortages caused by COVID-19 lockdowns in China and rising material costs following Russia's invasion of Ukraine pose a risk to earnings.
+TOKYO (Reuters) -Panasonic Corp on Wednesday forecast flat operating profits this business year as component shortages caused by COVID-19 lockdowns in China and rising material costs following Russia’s invasion of Ukraine pose a risk to earnings.

-Those impacts will be felt broadly through its manufacturing units, including in the Japanese conglomerate's energy business, which makes batteries for Tesla Inc (TSLA.O), as the U.S. electric vehicle maker pushes it to accelerate production plans for a new powerpack.
+Those impacts will be felt broadly through its manufacturing units, including in the Japanese conglomerate’s energy business, which makes batteries for Tesla Inc, as the U.S. electric vehicle maker pushes it to accelerate production plans for a new powerpack.

 Electric vehicle demand is expected to grow and Panasonic will try to mitigate higher costs for metals such including lithium, nickel and cobalt, through “price revisions” and “rationalization”.
 It did not elaborate on that point.